Public Schools & Higher Education

 The Housing Challenge

-There is increasing understanding of the detrimental impacts of housing instability on children, youth, and families – particularly in the area of educational outcomes.
+There is increasing understanding of the detrimental impacts of housing instability on children, youth, and families on educational outcomes.
 Although many public school systems have an extensive array of student services geared to supporting children’s achievements in school, these services do not generally focus on where or how a student might be living.

 Although some Homeless Education Programs actively coordinate student services with referrals to Continuums of Care, the focus is primarily ensuring that students experiencing homelessness have equal access to education, including remaining in home schools.
 Other student families may be living in overcrowded rental units with relatives or friends or be struggling each month to pay the rent or buy groceries.